GutUrago/microData/README.md

 # Importing Data

-Before importing the data, you have to open your excel and set the names of variable of interest under the name column.
-This function only selects variables with the name provided under this column and sets attributes including new name and descriptions.
+Before importing the data, you have to open Excel and set the names of the variables of interest under the name column.
+This function only selects variables with the name provided under this column and sets attributes, including new names and descriptions.

 ``` r
 my_data <- import_csv(data = "ecv_breadwinners_wave1.dta",
                       excel = "My workbook.xlsx",
                       sheet = "breadwinners")
 ```

+# The End!